 “In the past three years, Apple has nearly doubled the number of service locations with access to Apple genuine parts, tools and training, and now we’re providing an option for those who wish to complete their own repairs,” Said Apple COO Jeff Williams.

 Apple cites device durability and life span several times in its Self Service Repair announcement, which makes the likelihood that the new program is a result of repairability laws announced in the EU in early 2021.
 The laws only cover some types of products, like home appliances and televisions, and mandates that they be repairable for 10 years.
 It doesn’t explicitly cover computers, but right to repair continues to make inroads that make long-term computer repairability a likelihood, and many businesses, like Apple and Microsoft, may be attempting to get ahead of the regulatory game.

-Gartner distinguished research VP David Smith describes the news as a "shot in the arm" for the right to repair movement, whichthroughout 2021.
-"Apple's decision to enable consumers and users to self-repair is a significant change.
-It is a good thing and a welcome change, even though most consumers are not going to attempt these repairs themselves," Smith said.
+Gartner distinguished research VP David Smith describes the news as a “shot in the arm” for the right to repair movement, which has been in the news frequently throughout 2021.
+“Apple’s decision to enable consumers and users to self-repair is a significant change.
+It is a good thing and a welcome change, even though most consumers are not going to attempt these repairs themselves,” Smith said.

 SEE: Power checklist: Troubleshooting hard drive failures (TechRepublic Premium)

 Apple describes the process for doing an at-home repair as beginning with reviewing the repair manual for the device in question to determine whether you can even actually do it yourself.
 If you decide you can, the next step is to order parts from the Apple Self Service Repair Online Store, which isn’t up yet.
 Apple said that there will be “more than 200 individual parts and tools” available in the store once it’s open.